jankaszel/hyperwell-thesis/chapters/09_introduction.md

 # Introduction {#introduction}

+## The Web and Data Ownership

+The internet has historically considered the client-server architecture a natural part of its architecture.

+Issues on data ownership arise when storing personal data on centralized services.

 ## Collaboration in the Digital Humanities

 The Humanities are one of the world’s oldest research areas, gathering and discovering knowledge about our own history, being, and society [@davidson2008].
 (Transition to digital humanities and, hence, a transition from analog to digital artifacts).